ctrlw/magni/README.md

 * `PIN_NUMBER_SCALE`: Set the (BCM) GPIO pin number where you connect the optional scale push-button
 * `PIN_NUMBER_COLOR`: Set the (BCM) GPIO pin number where you connect the optional colour-mode push-button
 * `ROTATION`: Change the value to the camera rotation in your setup if the camera is not placed behind the object (supports 0, 180; picamera on legacy OS also allowed 90 and 270 but this isn't the case on newer OS versions)
+* `MID_BUTTON_READOUT`: Defines what happens when pressing the middle button of a mouse. `True` reads out the text in the preview, `False` saves the preview as an image (name is the current timestamp)

 ## Limitations
 * Magnification is done in software, so scale factors above 10 tend to be noisy
 * On older cameras the camera focus is fixed, so it cannot adapt to objects that are much closer or further away.
-However, v3 supports autofocus
+Pi camera v3 supports autofocus but it's often not that accurate
 * It may take a minute from power on till the picture is shown (depending on model and SD card)
+* The readout feature is very basic and mostly a proof of concept